COLLECTIF D'ANTHROPOLOGIE ET D'HISTOIRE DU SPIRITUEL ET DES AFFECTS

 The Art history Department of the Université du Québec à Montréal, and in particular Dominic Hardy, director of the Équipe de Recherche en Histoire de l’Art au Québec (ERHAQ);

-Site Historique Marguerite-Bourgeoys;
+The Site Historique Marguerite-Bourgeoys;

 The Archive of the Jesuits in Canada;